Designing a Waterfall for Your Swimming Pool

 It is important to consider your environment when determining how you want your waterfall to sound.
 Moreover, how the water enters the swimming pool impacts the sound of the waterfall and overall appearance of the swimming pool.
 Waterfalls built on rocks or stone such as the rainforest waterfall may create a louder gushing sound, while water curtain waterfalls barely make any noise allowing swimmers to relax and have conversations.
 The arch pool waterfall makes strong white noise to drown out any ambient noise.
 Keep in mind that the size of the waterfall and speed of the flow influences the sound your waterfall will have.

 Pool experts recommend lighting strips for all waterfalls to create a beautiful ambiance during nightfall, which homeowners can enjoy both in and out of the pool.
 A LED lighting strip is an easy installation to your waterfall costing approximately $700 to $1000 based on available features.
 Placing spotlights or up-lighting to showcase your waterfall add another dimension of beauty.
 In addition, shedding light on waterfalls increases pool safety and avoids injuries during nighttime use.
 When installing lighting hire a lighting specialist to avoid any amateur mistakes.

-Make Your Swimming Pool Special And Add A Waterfall
+Make Your Swimming Pool Special By Adding a Waterfall

 Perhaps your pool gets daily use with active children splashing and swimming?
 Maybe your pool provides a way to de-stress and relax floating on a raft?
 To determine which type of waterfall you should install consider your pool’s use, pool size, and pool structure.
 Contact Shoreline Pools to begin installing a waterfall to your luxury swimming pool today!